symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 **Minimum approval**: Defines how many cosignatories are required for any other type of transaction.

 Additionally, cosignatories that are added to multisignature accounts now have to confirm the modification by sending a **cosignature** (opt-in process).
-In order to facilitate this process, transactions with type :ref:`ModifyMultisigAccount <modify-multisig-account-transaction>` must be wrapped in an :ref:`aggregate transaction <aggregate-bonded-transaction>`.
+In order to facilitate this process, transactions with type :ref:`ModifyMultisigAccount <modify-multisig-account-transaction>` must be wrapped in an :ref:`aggregate transaction <aggregate-transaction>`.

 * Guide: :doc:`Converting an account to multisignature <../account/converting-an-account-to-multisig>`